freeciv/freeciv-web/README.md

   on Tomcat 8 and nginx.

-* [Freeciv](freeciv) - the Freeciv C server, which is checked out from the official svn repository, and patched to work with a WebSocket/JSON protocol.
+* [Freeciv](freeciv) - the Freeciv C server, which is checked out from the official Git repository, and patched to work with a WebSocket/JSON protocol.
 Implemented in C.

 * [Freeciv-proxy](freeciv-proxy) - a WebSocket proxy which allows WebSocket clients in Freeciv-web to send socket requests to Freeciv servers.
 WebSocket requests are sent from Javascript